JuliaWolleb/DeScarGAN/README.md

 Datasets
 -------------------
-For the generation of the synthetic dataset, one has to run the  script “create_synthetic_dataset”.
+For the generation of the synthetic dataset, one has to run the  script [create_synthetic_dataset.py](./create_synthetic_dataset.py).
 A new folder called "warp-set" will be created and the generated images of both the diseased and healthy subjects will be stored in there seperately.

-If one wants to use the Chexpert dataset, it is available for download on this page: https://stanfordmlgroup.github.io/competitions/chexpert/.
+If one wants to use the Chexpert dataset, it is available for download [here](https://stanfordmlgroup.github.io/competitions/chexpert/).
 The data needs to be structured as follows: